Sriparno08/Openpedia/README.md

 - How does it work?
 - Why should we contribute to it?

-These are some questions that revolve around the concept of Open Source.
+These are some of the questions that revolve around the world of Open Source.

 Here are some priceless resources that will help answer the above questions in detail!